Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: The Vipera System

 \subsubsection{Note view}

-To facilitate the authoring of auditing reports (\textbf{DG5}), a note view is incorporated, which consists of two tabs: a tab of \textit{General Notes} that includes an input box for noting down the overall insights, and a tab of \textit{Evidence} that shows the bookmarked charts and images.
+To facilitate the authoring of auditing reports for individual auditors (\textbf{DG5}), a note view is incorporated, which consists of two tabs: a tab of \textit{General Notes} that includes an input box for noting down the overall insights, and a tab of \textit{Evidence} that shows the bookmarked charts and images.
 Detailed user comments can be appended to specific charts or images as fine-grained insights.
-Moreover, Vipera features LLM-powered auto-completion when users write in this view to further enhance the auditing efficiency.
-The prompts, bookmarked items, and existing notes will be injected into a LLM to generate the completion, which can be easily applied upon users tap on the \textit{tab} key on the keyboard.
+Moreover, Vipera features LLM-powered auto-completion when users write in this view, further enhancing auditing efficiency.
+The prompts, bookmarked items, and existing notes will be injected into an LLM to generate the completion, which can be easily applied when users press the \textit{tab} key on the keyboard.